 In the 1950s, America was gripped by two different cultural witch hunts that were serendipitous boons to men’s adventure magazines.

-One was the Communist witch hunting spree dubbed “McCarthyism” by the great political cartoonist Herblock (Herbert Block).
+One was the Communist witch hunting spree that was dubbed “McCarthyism” by the great political cartoonist Herblock (Herbert Block).

-The other witch hunt was the comic book hysteria created by the psychiatrist Fredric Wertham and his 1954 book Seduction of the Innocent, which claimed that many of the comics that kids like me loved at the time were corrupting our brains and turning us into juvenile delinquents
+The other witch hunt of the era was the comic book hysteria created by German-born psychiatrist Fredric Wertham and his 1954 book Seduction of the Innocent, which claimed that many of the comics kids like me loved at the time were corrupting our brains and turning us into juvenile delinquents and sex perverts.

-The result?
-No more gloriously gory cover art on comics.
-No graphic violence.
+Thanks to Wertham and the Comics Code, the gloriously gory cover art once common on some comic books became verboten.
 No comic could use the words like “horror” or “terror” in its title.
+No images of graphic violence could be shown.
 No hints of sexuality were allowed.
-No “indecent or undue exposure” of the nasty parts of the body.
-No “unsavory” or “salacious” illustrations.
+No “indecent or undue exposure” of the naughty parts of the body and no “unsavory” or “salacious” illustrations.
 No scenes dealing with “walking dead, torture, vampires and vampirism, ghouls, cannibalism, and werewolfism.”
 No stories that let criminals (or anyone else) get away with anything illegal or immoral without being punished.
-Et cetera, et cetera, ad nauseum…
+No this, no that, et cetera, et cetera, ad nauseum…

-The 1954 comics hysteria and Comics Code resulted in the demise of William Gaines’ bloody (and bloody good) EC Comics, such as Tales from the Crypt, Shock SuspenStories, Weird Science, The Vault of Horror and The Haunt of Fear.
+The 1954 comics hysteria and Comics Code resulted in the demise of William Gaines’ bloody (and bloody good) EC Comics, which published comic books like Tales from the Crypt, Shock SuspenStories, Weird Science, The Vault of Horror and The Haunt of Fear.

 It also killed off the horror, suspense and war themed comics published by Key Publications, Gilmor and other companies owned by Gaines’ competitor Stanley Morse, such as Weird Chills, Weird Mysteries and Battle Cry.